rakeshbangla41/exploratory_data_analysis/README.md

 I have used Python and its libraries -   1) Pandas and NumPy for data analysis and manipulation, 2) Matplotlib and Seaborn for data visualization.

 In this project, I have done EDA on Marketing Campaign Dataset.
+Please click this link to view the analysis: [EDA on Marketing Campaign Dataset](https://github.com/rakeshbangla41/exploratory_data_analysis/tree/main/EDA%20on%20Marketing%20Campaign%20Dataset)

 I have uploaded the related Python Notebook (.ipynb file).